Using a portable XRF to determine contaminant concentrations in soil

 Medical geology is the study of the relationships between geoenvironmental factors and the health of plants, animals and humans.
-BGS has extensive expertise researching medical geology issues, in the UK and internationally.
-In particular, the association between environmental geochemistry and health.
+BGS has extensive expertise researching medical geology issues in the UK and internationally and the association between environmental geochemistry and health in particular.

-Medical geology/geochemistry and health investigations examine the source, dispersion, behaviour, uptake and health impacts of chemical substances in the environment to aid ecosystem management and health protection.
-In the UK, much of this work has been carried out using the G-BASE – TellusNI geochemistry datasets.
+Medical geology and geochemistry and health investigations examine the source, dispersion, behaviour, uptake and health impacts of chemical substances in the environment to aid ecosystem management and health protection.
+In the UK, much of this work has been carried out using the G-BASE and TellusNI geochemistry datasets.

 BGS is an international leader in the development of methods for the measurement, modelling and understanding of the mobility of chemical substances in the environment and in the determination of the bioaccessibility of potentially harmful substances to aid health hazard assessments.